 High-energy carbohydrates enter the blood stream quickly, providing energy for higher intensity activities, while lower energy carbohydrates are absorbed slower, enabling longer performance at a lower intensity.
 The energy level of the carbohydrate consumed should match the intensity of the activity.
 However, one can only absorb so much of a particular type of carbohydrate at a time.
-Intake of 60-90 grams of carbohydrates per hour of activity is a safe estimate.3
+Intake of 60 to 90 grams of carbohydrates per hour of activity is a safe estimate.3

 When you’re deciding on your carb source, identify the type of sugar in your favorite culinary delight.
 For example, when a label reads sugar (glucose) and fructose, this means there are two types of carbohydrate that will be transported via separate transport mechanisms.
 What sets high- versus low-energy carbohydrates apart is the transport process.
 For example, glucose (high-energy) is transported via sodium-dependent transporter called sodium-glucose-linked transporter 1 (SGLT1), while fructose (low-energy) is absorbed through another sodium-dependent transport called glucose transporter 5 GLUT5.4 When SGLT1 becomes saturated and cannot move any more glucose through, fructose can still enter the system by way of GLUT5, which in turn increases the total amount of carbohydrate you can digest within an hour to maintain the intensity of your physical activity.
 A note about fructose: If too much is ingested too quickly, it has the potential to cause gastrointestinal upset.
 If preparing for a competition, it is important to practice nutrient timing as part of the routine for competition preparation.